haus11/synergy/readme.md

 	bower install

+Synergy has only been tested against the latest Chrome(v34) version.
+We recommend using it during development.

 ### Develop the server side
 To start the the node.js server go into the root directory and run